 No matter where you live there will always be weather anomalies: rain, snow, sleet, earthquakes, tornadoes, thunderstorms – and, of course, hail.

 But the good news is, you can always go somewhere else.

 In Seattle we owe our lush, green landscape to the steadily falling rain – something newcomers often find irritating.
-For residents, though, it’s as common as sunshine to Floridians.
-We don’t even notice it; in fact we’re grateful for it.
+But for residents, it’s as common as sunshine to Floridians.
+We don’t even notice it.
+In fact, we’re grateful for it.

 Because of the many micro-climates in the Pacific Northwest, the weather is quite frenetic.
-There can be clear skies and sunshine in one part of the city, and rain or snow showers in another, especially at higher elevations.
-We even see hail occasionally, but it’s nothing compared to the storms in the south.
+There can be clear skies and sunshine in one part of the city and rain or snow showers in another, especially at higher elevations.
+We even see hail occasionally, but it’s nothing compared to the storms of the south.

 In Texas, hail storms are no joke.
-A 5-minute storm that produced larger than golf ball-sized hail once demolished our roof.
+One year, a 5-minute storm produced larger-than-golf ball-sized hail and demolished our roof.
 I remember watching from my front window as my car got pummeled in the driveway.
-A friend of ours even had a child injured in the back seat when a window smashed in while she was driving.

 This year, we did a much better job planning our vacations around the weather.
 We chose tropical, sunny destinations at key times of the year.
-And it helps.
-But getaways don’t have to be fancy.
-In prior years, we’ve driven just a few hours to a more arid part of the state that gets more sun and it was therapeutic as well.
+And helps a lot.

 Getaways don’t have to be fancy either.
 In years past, we’ve taken day trips, just a few hours west to visit the more arid part of the state.